Boston Celtics Player Isaiah Thomas’ Sister Perishes Following Washington Car Crash

-The deceased victim of a singular car crash on Interstate 5 in Federal Way, Tacoma, WA. early Saturday has been identified as Boston Celtics star’s Isaiah Thomas’ younger sister, Chyna J. Thomas.
+The deceased victim of a singular car crash on Interstate 5 in Federal Way, Tacoma, WA., early Saturday has been identified as Boston Celtics star Isaiah Thomas’ younger sister, Chyna J. Thomas.

-Entertainment site The Wrap notes that the 22-year-old sibling of the east coast-based basketball star, 28, lost her life after her 1998 Toyota Camry veered off the main drive of the road around 5 a.m., and slammed into a barrier that was fitted off to the side of the highway, before careening into a metal pillar.
+Entertainment site The Wrap notes that the 22-year-old sibling of the East Coast-based basketball star, 28, lost her life after her 1998 Toyota Camry veered off the main drive of the road around 5 a.m., and slammed into a barrier that was fitted off to the side of the highway, before careening into a metal pillar.

 Condolences to #IsaiahThomas, whose sister #ChynaThomas was killed in a car accident. #BlackGirlTragic pic.twitter.com/ldkwf1Dz8U